Electoral history of Al Gore: 1980

-In 1980, Gore sought a third term easily defeating primary challenger John L. Welker.
+In 1980, Gore sought a third term, easily defeating primary challenger John L. Welker.
 He was challenged in the general election by Republican James B. Seigneur.
-Seigneur ran as he disliked the fact that Gore won unopposed in 1978, he criticized Gore's voting record labeling it "disgraceful".
-On election day, Gore received nearly 80 percent of the vote.
+Seigneur ran as he disliked the fact that Gore won unopposed in 1978; he criticized Gore's voting record, labeling it as "disgraceful".
+On Election Day, Gore received nearly 80 percent of the vote.